suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 received MLS Welcome message to obtain the group secret for the current epoch.

-When publishing on the "Welcome Track", there one MOQT group per MLS epoch and objectId 0 carries the MLS Welcome message.
+When publishing on the "Welcome Track", there is  one MOQT group per MLS epoch and objectId 0 carries the MLS Welcome message.

 ### Processing the MLS Commit Messages {#process-commit}